Darioliu28/ada-2025-project-djnpsgroup2025/README.md

 4.  **Community & Interaction Analysis:**
     * Merge topic subreddits with countries to find patterns.
     * Use TIMESTAMP for timewise analysis.
-    * Use `utilis.py` to create a summary DataFrame of interactions.
+    * Create a summary DataFrame of interactions.

 5.  **Network Construction (NetworkX):**
     * (For `network_analysis.ipynb`) Construct a directed `networkx` graph (nodes=subreddits, edges=hyperlinks).
     * Attach post properties (sentiment, LIWC) as edge attributes.
     * Create a "signed network" from net sentiment between nodes (`plotting.py`).
     * Calculate shortest paths between key national communities.

+### Note on Country Representation
+Country-based subreddits are used as proxies for national communities.
+We acknowledge that not all users in these spaces are actually from the corresponding country.
+Still, since our goal is to see whether the “world of Reddit” reflects real-world dynamics, we treat these interactions as meaningful indicators of perceived international relationships.

 ## Proposed Timeline